Mental Health Facilities Cobb County, GA

 Devereux Advanced Behavioral Health

-Devereux Advanced Behavioral Health is a mental health treatment center in Cobb County, GA, located at 1291 Stanley Road Nw, 30152 zip code area.
-Devereux Advanced Behavioral Health provides residential treatment.
-Devereux Advanced Behavioral Health offers individual psychotherapy, dialectical behavior therapy and behavior modification to children / adolescents.
+Devereux Advanced Behavioral Health is a mental health clinic in Cobb County, Georgia, located at 1291 Stanley Road Nw, 30152 zip code.
+Devereux Advanced Behavioral Health offers residential treatment.
+Devereux Advanced Behavioral Health provides activity therapy, couples/family therapy and group therapy to children / adolescents.
 Devereux Advanced Behavioral Health also supports people with trauma and people requiring dual diagnosis treatment.
-Additional services at Devereux Advanced Behavioral Health consist of case management, suicide prevention services and family psychoeducation.
+Some other services provided by Devereux Advanced Behavioral Health include suicide prevention services, education services and case management.

 Cobb/douglas Community Service Board